awsdocs/amazon-gamelift-developer-guide/doc_source/logging-server-messages-rts.md

 ```

 **Setting the logging level for a running Realtime Servers fleet \(Console\)**
-Follow the instructions at [To update a fleet configuration](fleets-editing.md#fleets-update) to update your fleet using the GameLift Console, with the following addition:
+Follow the instructions at [Update a fleet configuration](fleets-editing.md#fleets-update) to update your fleet using the GameLift Console, with the following addition:
 + On the **Edit fleet** page, under **Server process allocation**, provide the logging level key\-value pair \(such as `loggingLevel:error`\) as a value for **Launch parameters**\.
 Use a non\-alphanumeric character \(except comma\) to separate the logging level from any additional parameters \(for example, `loggingLevel:error +map Winter444`\)\.

 **Setting the logging level for a running Realtime Servers fleet \(AWS CLI\)**
-Follow the instructions at [To update a fleet configuration](fleets-editing.md#fleets-update) to update your fleet using the AWS CLI, with the following addition:
+Follow the instructions at [Update a fleet configuration](fleets-editing.md#fleets-update) to update your fleet using the AWS CLI, with the following addition:
 + In the argument to the `--runtime-configuration` parameter for `[update\-runtime\-configuration](https://docs.aws.amazon.com/cli/latest/reference/gamelift/update-runtime-configuration.html)`, provide the logging level key\-value pair \(such as `loggingLevel:error`\) as a value for `Parameters`\.
 Use a non\-alphanumeric character \(except comma\) to separate the logging level from any additional parameters\.
 See the following example:

 ```